Crematogaster: Defensive behavior

-Crematogaster ants "are able to raise their abdomens forward and over their thoraces and heads, which allow them to point their abdominal tips in nearly all directions."
-When in conflict, acrobat ants can release a venom by flexing their abdominal regions.
+Crematogaster ants "are able to raise their abdomens forward and over their thoraces and heads, which allow them to point their abdominal tips in nearly all directions", "as if they were performing a balancing act", thus they are colloquially known as cocktail ants or acrobat ants.

+When in conflict, cocktail ants can release a venom by flexing their abdominal regions.
 The effectiveness of the venom varies greatly with the opposer to the ant.
 For example, some other ant species are not very resistant and can be killed with only a few drops, while other ant species and insects have a high degree of resistance to even large amounts of venom.
 However, the venom can often repel offending ants if it comes into contact with their antennae.
-Acrobat ants are typically not repelled by venom from other acrobat ants.
+Cocktail ants are typically not repelled by venom from other cocktail ants.
 The venom is created in a metapleural gland and usually consists of complex and simple phenols and carboxylic acids, some of which have known antibiotic properties.
 The ants apply froths to conflicting organisms.
 The froths are applied in a "paintbrush" style manner to surround the offender.
 "Frothing" has evolved independently in ants and grasshoppers.

 Division of labor

-As with most eusocial insects, acrobat ants tend to form castes based on labor duties.
+As with most eusocial insects, cocktail ants tend to form castes based on labor duties.
 This division is normally behavioral, but also has a physical basis, including size or age.
 Soldiers are typically larger with a more developed metapleural gland specialized for colony defence or food acquisition.
 A worker ant is generally smaller than soldiers and queens, and its main task is to assist the queen in rearing the young.
 Workers vary in size more than soldiers.
 This considerable variation in size may have played a considerable role in the evolution of "large workers" in this genus.

 Mutualism

-Acrobat ants participate in a form of mutualism called myrmecophytism, in which plants provide shelter and secreted food, while the ants provide the plants with protection from predators.
-Many acrobat ants use plants such as Macaranga as their main source of food.
+Cocktail ants participate in a form of mutualism called myrmecophytism, in which plants provide shelter and secreted food, while the ants provide the plants with protection from predators.
+Many cocktail ants use plants such as Macaranga as their main source of food.

 The ants become alarmed when the plant is disturbed.
 They quickly emerge from their plant shelter and become aggressive.
 This can be the case even when neighboring plants are under attack.
 They can also recruit other ants to help in their defense.
+3-Octanone and 3-Octanol have been identified as the alarm pheromones of East African Crematogaster negriceps and Crematogaster mimosa.
+The major components of the mandibular secretion of the Costa Rican Crematogaster rochai are also 3-octanone and 3-octanol.